Illinois man charged with hate crime in fatal stabbing of Palestinian boy

 FBI Director Christopher Wray warned the International Association of Chiefs of Police conference to stay vigilant "in this heightened environment".

-"There's no question we're seeing an increase in reported threats, and we've got to be on the lookout, especially for lone actors who may take inspiration from recent events to commit violence of their own," Mr Wray told the conference in San Diego on Saturday, according to the FBI website.
+"There's no question we're seeing an increase in reported threats, and we've got to be on the lookout, especially for lone actors who may take inspiration from recent events to commit violence of their own," Mr Wray told the conference in San Diego on Saturday.